meck/TEIS_formal/doc/CASE_formal_verification.md

-Next we add an assertion regarding the `enable` signal, whenever `enable` is low the output shall remain unchanged. `until_` is a operator that means that the condition shall hold until the right hand condition is met.
+Next we add an assertion regarding the `enable` signal, whenever `enable` is low the output shall remain unchanged. `until_` is a operator that means that the condition shall hold until the right-hand condition is met.
 The underscore suffix means that the cycle when enable goes high should be included, there is a corresponding `until`.
 This is common pattern in PSL functions.